-- A. Effective August 9, 2024, working within the 90-day notice of impending foreclosure required by 36 MRS §943 must be revised to say: "If the tax lien forecloses, the municipality will own your property and may sell it and return excess sale proceeds to you, if any, pursuant to the Maine Revised Statutes, Title 36, Section 943-C." - B. Within seven (7) days following the date of foreclosure or at the next scheduled board meeting, whichever comes first, the Treasurer shall provide the Select Board ('Board'') with an inventory of all tax-acquired property.
+- A. Effective August 9, 2024, working within the 45-day notice of impending foreclosure required by 36 MRS §943, the notice must be revised to say: "If the tax lien forecloses, the municipality will own your property and may sell it and return excess sale proceeds to you, if any, pursuant to the Maine Revised Statutes, Title 36, Section 943-C." The municipal treasurer, if authorized by the inhabitants of the municipality and directed by the Select Board, may waive the foreclosure of a tax lien mortgage by recording a waiver of foreclosure in the registry of deeds in which the tax lien certificate is recorded before the right of redemption therefrom shall have expired. - B. Within seven (7) days following the date of foreclosure or at the next scheduled board meeting, whichever comes first, the Treasurer shall provide the Select Board ('Board") with an inventory of all tax-acquired property.
 The inventory shall include all tax-acquired real estate property from prior years in which the municipality continues to retain an interest.
-Following receipt of the inventory list from the Treasurer, the Board may offer the property for sale to the immediate prior owner for all past due taxes, accrued interest and costs, and a \$75.00 cost to cover administrative costs associated with the tax lien foreclosure process.
-Following acceptance of payment in full, the municipality shall deliver a municipal quitclaim deed without covenants to the immediate prior owner releasing the municipality's interest in the property.
-If property is sold to the former owner, the sale procedures and notices required in 36 MRS §943-C do not apply. - C. If the real estate property is not sold to the former owner(s), a pre-sale notice must be issued 90-days prior to listing property for sale.
+Following receipt of the inventory list from the Treasurer, the Board may offer the property for sale to the immediate prior owner(s).
+If property is sold to the former owner(s), the sale procedures and notices required in 36 MRS §943-C do not apply. - C. If the real estate property is not sold to the former owner(s), a written notice must be issued at least 90 days prior to listing property for sale.
 The Board must send a written notice, (a Maine Revenue Service form should be used to provide the notice), to the last known address of the former owner(s) by U.S. Postal Service certified mail, return receipt requested and by first-class mail, notifying the former owner(s) of the sale process required by 36 MRS §943-C.